CALL FOR QUOTES: 1-855-406-0240

 So what is automobile liability insurance?
 Well, having Liability coverage on your auto insurance policy is required by law in pretty much every state.
 The only exception is Massachusetts, where you don’t technically have to have auto insurance, just proof you can pay in the event that you cause an accident.
 This type of coverage insures that, if you are deemed at fault in an accident, you (or your insurance provider) can pay for damages caused by your negligent driving.

-Liability insurance can be divided into two categories:
+Liability insurance can be divided into two sub-groups:

 While purchasing the minimum for liability insurance can be cheaper, take into consideration the intangible cost of peace of mind.
-With hospital fees, lawyer fees, and court fees being as expensive as they are, you’ll be happy to know that your own, personalized, insurance policy will be there to cushion the blow.
+With hospital fees, lawyer fees, and court fees being as expensive as they are, you’ll be less nervous behind the wheel if you can drive with the confidence that your insurance policy has you covered.

 Lastly, there are special high-limit policies called “Umbrella” insurance policies which go above and beyond the 100/300/100 suggestions made by most insurance companies.
 Some of these umbrella policies can cover you for as much as $5 million if you are somehow found liable for the damage or destruction of your home, your automobile, or your watercraft vehicle.
 If you happen to exceed the coverage limits on your regular Liability coverage, then having an umbrella policy could save you from financial ruin.